-Due to the small package of this converter and the overall small solution size, the thermal performance of the PCB layout is important.
-For good thermal performance a four or more Layer PCB design is recommended.
-The PowerPAD of the IC must be soldered on the power pad area on the PCB to achieve proper thermal connection.
-Additionally, for good thermal performance, the PowerPAD on the PCB needs to be connected to an inner GND plane with sufficient via connections.
-See the documentation of the evaluation kit.
+Due to the small package of this converter and the overall small solution size the thermal performance of the PCB layout is important.
+To get a good thermal performance a four or more Layer PCB design is recommended.
+The PowerPAD of the IC must be soldered on the power pad area on the PCB to get a proper thermal connection.
+For good thermal performance the PowerPAD on the PCB needs to be connected to an inner GND plane with sufficient via connections.
+Please refer to the documentation of the evaluation kit.